cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

   })
 ```

 We will reiterate one more time.
 Had the `<input>` or the `<textarea>` been rendered asynchronously, you could not use the pattern above.
-You would have to involve arbitrary delays which will not work in every situation, slow down your tests, still leave chances that your tests are flaky, and are an all around anti-pattern.
+You would have to involve arbitrary delays which will not work in every situation, will slow down your tests, and will still leave chances that your tests are flaky (and are an all-around anti-pattern).

 Cypress is built around creating **reliable tests**.
 The secret to writing good tests is to provide as much "state" and "facts" to Cypress and to "guard it" from issuing new commands until your application has reached the desired state it needs to proceed.